 Yes, the Rental Agencies will generally charge a drop-off fee in this case.
-Sometimes they “forget” it, but don’t rely on it.The drop-off fee is different for each place.
+Sometimes they “forget” it, but don’t rely on it.The drop-off fee is different for each location.

-If you consider a different drop-off than stated in your reservation confirmation, please ask the agent at the counter if they will accept this — and if they do, understand that there may be specific drop-off charges that apply for that.
+If you consider having a different drop-off location than is stated in your reservation confirmation, please ask the agent at the counter if they will accept this — and if they do, understand that there may be specific drop-off charges that apply for that.

 If you pick up a car for a 2-week rental and then return it after 12 days you’ll pay for 12 days only.
-(Rentals are on a 24-hour base calculated from the pick-up time).
-If you consider changing drop-off-date, please ask the agent during pick-up about it.
+(Rentals are on a 24-hour basis calculated from the pick-up time).
+If you are considering changing your drop-off date, please ask the agent during pick-up about it.

-Some companies charge early return fees or late return fees.
+But please note: Some companies charge "early return" fees or "late return" fees.

-If return time deviates by more than 24 hours from date and time specified in the Rental Agreement with Thrifty and Dollar, Early/Late Return fees may apply:
+If your return time deviates by more than 24 hours from the date and time specified in the Rental Agreement with Thrifty and Dollar, then Early/Late Return fees may apply:

-There are free shuttle buses shuttling between the Cruise Ship and the Car Rental Agency pick-up point.
+Often there are free shuttle buses shuttling between the Cruise Ship at the pier and the Car Rental agency pick-up point.
 Most of the pick-up agencies are at the airport near the respective pier you would dock at.

-Lihue and Hilo agencies are located at the respective nearby airport to the pier where you dock.
+The Lihue and Hilo agencies are located at the respective nearby airport to the pier where you dock.

 Our Tip for Honolulu: Book your pick-up and drop-off to happen at the airport agency location and pay for a taxi to transport you between the pier and the airport (and vice versa).
-Though car rental agencies in Waikiki arrange a free shuttle bus pick-up for Honolulu, all the car rental agencies in Waikiki are much more expensive compared to the airport ones, we suggest to pick up the rental car at the airport when you return from your cruise (and vice versa).
-This will cost you taxi money (about $20) — but you get a cheaper rental rate and don’t have to pay the costly “drop-off charges” of $35 on top of the already higher resort rate for the rental car.
-And you will not have to wait in the crowd in the small Waikiki office with all the clients who try to save $10 with the free pick-up shuttle.
+Though car rental agencies in Waikiki arrange a free shuttle bus pick-up for Honolulu, all the car rental agencies in Waikiki are much more expensive than the airport ones — so we suggest you pick up the rental car at the airport when you return from your cruise (and vice versa).
+This will cost you taxi money (about $20) — but you get a cheaper car rental rate at the airport and won’t have to pay the costly “drop-off charges” of $35 on top of the already higher resort rate for a rental car.
+And you will not have to wait in a crowd in the small Waikiki office with all the clients who are trying to save $20 by riding on the free pick-up shuttle.

 Please Note: You will get a list with the phone numbers for all the local agencies once you’ve booked the cars.
 Please print this list — and make sure you have it with you on your cruise, together with the confirmation email for each car.

-There is only one place to pick up cars in Kauai, which is at the Lihue airport (about 5 minute ride).
-To do the booking please use the Lihue/Kauai location.
+There is only one place to pick up cars in Kauai — and that is at the Lihue Airport (about a 5-minute ride).
+To do the booking, please use the Lihue/Kauai location.

-Yes, you can pick up a car with Dollar Rent a Car in Kona Town.
-Sorry, but we can't book this specific location.
-You can do this directly with Dollar.
-The Dollar rental agency in the hotel next to the harbor is within walking distance.
-Dollar rates in Kona Town are a little higher.
-They only rent mid-size cars and larger.
+Yes.
+You can pick up a car with Dollar Rent a Car in Kona Town — but, sorry, we can't book this specific location.
+You can, however, book directly with Dollar.
+The Dollar car rental agency in the hotel next to the harbor is within walking distance.
+Dollar rental rates in Kona Town are a little higher — and they only rent Midsize cars and larger.
 The downside is that this location closes at 4:30 p.m. and, therefore, the last drop-off has to be before 4 p.m.

-However, we suggest not to rent a car in Kona and simply enjoy the charming Kona Town by walking.
+However, we suggest to not rent a car in Kona — and simply enjoy the charming Kona Town by walking.
 This is the only stop on your cruise where you stay within walking distance of a nice little town.
-The perfect place to rest and enjoy one of Hawaiis sweetest little towns.
+It is the perfect place to rest and enjoy one of Hawaii's sweetest little towns.
 To visit the crater and other parts of the island, we suggest you do so when the Cruise Ship docks at the pier at Hilo — this will make for less driving to the crater.

-According to feedback of other cruise ship customers we suggest you rent a car for 2 days.
+According to feedback of other cruise ship customers we suggest you rent one car for 2 days.
 There is a designated parking area where you can park the car at the pier or nearby.
 Ask the steward or the security agent when you leave the ship where to park the car overnight.
-Some of our customers have reported that someone tried to steal gas out of the car overnight, so if you have a choice to have it parked for a fee in a secured parking area, we recommend doing so.
+Some of our customers have reported that someone tried to steal gas out of the car overnight — so if you have a choice to have it parked in a secured parking area for a fee, we recommend doing so.

 If you reserve the car for 2 days and you return the car after 1 day, you only pay for the time you had the car.

 This is possible, but a bit costly and burdensome.
-You would have to pay a $35 drop-off fee because the pick-up and drop-off location vary.
-Also, if you park the car in Lahaina and on the following day, are in Kahului, you would have to get to Lahaina to pick up the car (which is over an hour roundtrip).
+You would have to pay a $45 drop-off fee because the pick-up and drop-off location vary.
+Also, if you park the car in Lahaina and on the following day, you are in Kahului, you would have to get back to Lahaina to pick up the car (which is over an hour round trip).

 No. And, if your car gets towed, the fees are about $100 to $160.
 The only parking is several blocks away in the underground parking of a shopping mall.